App Manager

 can be used to trigger execution of certain tasks when certain events

 occur.
-These components are called broadcast receivers because they are
+These components are called broadcast receivers, because they are

 executed as soon as a broadcast message is received.
 These broadcast